StephanStock/SPOG/README.md

 Note: The models are provided in form of an HDF5 file and compressed with gzip.
 If you want to improve the runtime of SPOG which is I/O limited you could produce an uncompompressed HDF5 File which will be significantly larger but allow faster runtime (about 1.5s per each metallicty steps of the models to be loaded.)

 ### Testing the installation
-To test the functionality of *SPOG* after installing the program run:
+To test the functionality of *SPOG+* after installing the program run:

 ```bash
 SPOG /path/to/param.yaml